canjs/can-connect-signalr/docs/getData.md

 @function can-connect-signalr/getData getData
 @parent can-connect-signalr/data-interface

-@description Creates an instance on the server.
-This is called on a new instance by calling [save].
+@description Gets an instance from the server.
+This is called on a constructor function by calling [getData].

-@signature `getData(instanceData)`
+@signature `getData(id)`

-Invokes the method specified by [can-connect-signalr.signalR].getData or [can-connect-signalr.signalR].name+"Create" and expects the server to respond with the data.
+Invokes the method specified by [can-connect-signalr.signalR].getData or [can-connect-signalr.signalR].name+"Get" and expects the server to respond with the data.

 ```js